Emmotes/ic_spoilers/docs/season_3.md

 With the current numbers - this core is looking really very good for unaffiliated dps champions.
 It also gets automation at level 1 - which will be handy for people who run background parties.

+As you'll be able to see in the picture - it comes with some new nodes.

+**Unaffiliated Support**: (unaffSupp in picture)
+> Increase the damage of all Champions unaffiliated champions by X% for each Unaffiliated Champion in the formation.

+**Unaffiliated DPS**: (unaffDPS in picture)
+> Increase the damage of all unaffiliated champions by X%.

 ### Bonus Breakdown

 These tables are assuming that every node that can be supercharged is fully supercharged at 500% (which is possible).
 The left group are based on using an unaffiliated DPS champion - the right group are using a dps champion that has an affiliation.